 What?
 CLEANING YOUR ALARM?
 YES - YOUR ALARM SHOULD BE CLEANED AT LEAST ONCE A YEAR

-To clean your alarm, remove it from the mounting bracket as out- lined in the beginning of this section.
+To clean your alarm, remove it from the mounting bracket as outlined at the beginning of this section.
 You can clean the interior of your alarm (sensing chamber) by using compressed air or a vacuum cleaner hose and blowing or vacuuming through the openings around the perimeter of the alarm.
 The outside of the alarm can be wiped with a damp cloth.
-After cleaning, reinstall your alarm and test your alarm by using the test button.
+After cleaning, reinstall your alarm and test the alarm by using the test button.
 If cleaning does not restore the alarm to normal operation the alarm should be replaced.

 Keep your family safe by also installing CO alarms near ALL the bedrooms

 Carbon monoxide alarms help save lives every day.
 Learn what they do, how to install them, and where you should place CO detectors.

 Carbon monoxide is known as the “silent killer” because it is odorless, tasteless, and colorless.
 It’s also toxic since the gas can prevent your body from properly transporting oxygen.
 If inhaled in high concentrations, carbon monoxide poisoning can happen quickly; it can also occur slowly if toxic gas levels build up slowly over time.
 Just as dangerous as a fire!

 What are the symptoms of carbon monoxide poisoning?

 People who have been exposed to carbon monoxide experience a range of symptoms that may include headaches, confusion, drowsiness, dizziness, burning eyes, and loss of consciousness.
 An acute case can result in brain damage and death.
 Note that children, seniors, and people who have pre-existing respiratory or heart conditions are often more sensitive to the effects of carbon monoxide. alarms are cheap so Install them!!!